-CP and its employees have a duty to protect the privacy of personal information.
+CP and its employees have a duty to protect the privacy of personal information in accordance with applicable law.

 The protection of personal information is mandated by law.
-Employees shall protect the privacy of, and handle, personal information about employees of CP and other individuals with whom it has dealings, in accordance with CP policies and applicable law.
+Employees shall protect the privacy of, and handle, personal information about employees of CP and other individuals with whom it has dealings, in accordance with CP's policies and applicable law.